Supersedes: GIM 13, November 17, 2011

-This policy documents Facilities and Administrative (F&A) rates applicable to sponsored projects.
+This policy documents Facilities and Administrative (F&A) rates applicable to sponsored programs.

-The Federal Office of Management and Budget (OMB) Circular A-21 establishes principles for determining costs applicable to grants, contracts, and other agreements between the federal government and educational institutions.
-Circular A-21 defines criteria for determining both direct and F&A costs.
-In addition, Circular A-21 establishes a mechanism for higher education institutions to calculate, negotiate, and recover F&A costs from federal and other sponsors.
+The Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (2 CFR Chapter I, Chapter II, Part 200, Uniform Guidance) includes principles for determining costs applicable to grants, contracts, and other agreements between the Federal government and non-federal entities, including higher education institutions.
+The Uniform Guidance defines criteria for determining both direct and F&A costs.
+In addition, the Uniform Guidance establishes a mechanism for higher education institutions to calculate, negotiate, and recover F&A costs from federal and other sponsors.

 Direct costs are those costs that can be identified specifically with a particular sponsored project with a relatively high degree of accuracy.
-F&A costs are those costs incurred for a common or joint objective that cannot be identified readily and specifically with a particular sponsored project.
-F&A costs were historically referred to as "indirect costs."
+F&A costs are those costs incurred for a common or joint purpose benefitting more than one cost objective that cannot be readily assigned to a particular sponsored project.
+F&A costs are also referred to as "indirect costs."

-The University Financial Management Division of Management Accounting and Analysis (MAA) periodically develops and negotiates the University's F&A proposal with the Department of Health and Human Services, Division of Cost Allocation (HHS-DCA).
+Management Accounting and Analysis (MAA), a division of Financial Management, periodically develops and negotiates the University's F&A proposal with the Department of Health and Human Services, Division of Cost Allocation (HHS-DCA).
 F&A cost rates are based on the University's actual operating costs.
-Using Circular A-21, the University assesses its F&A costs on a regular basis and allocates these costs to different activities, such as research or teaching, proportionate to the benefit provided.
+Using the Uniform Guidance, the University assesses its F&A costs on a regular basis and allocates these costs to different activities, such as research or teaching, proportionate to the benefit provided.
 Once all F&A costs are determined, the University then determines the portion of those costs that are attributable to research.
-This information is reviewed by the federal government.
-F&A cost rates are negotiated every 4 to 5 years.
+This information is reviewed by the Federal government and F&A cost rates are negotiated every 4 to 5 years.
 This becomes the F&A Rate Agreement.

 Principal Investigators, Research Personnel, Research Administration Personnel, Academic Unit Chair, Dean's Office, eGC1 Reviewers, Office of Sponsored Programs, Grant and Contract Accounting, Management Accounting and Analysis, Assistant Vice Provost for Research, Office of Planning and Budgeting.

-The University calculates and includes F&A costs in all sponsored project budgets as set out in the F&A Rate Agreement, unless one of the exceptions below apply:
+The University calculates and includes F&A costs in all sponsored program budgets as set out in the F&A Rate Agreement, unless one of the following applies:

-The University may charge an F&A rate that is higher than the applicable federal rate for a sponsored program funded by a for-profit entity, and in all cases, will not charge F&A rates that are lower than those applied to federally sponsored projects.
+The University may charge an F&A rate that is higher than the applicable Federal rate for a sponsored program funded by a for-profit entity, and in all cases, will not charge F&A rates that are lower than those applied to Federally sponsored programs.

 F&A rates are applied to the cost base associated with the location and type of project as specified in the F&A Rate Agreement unless a sponsor has a stated cost base in the official program announcement.
 When a non-federal sponsor's policy does not specify a base type, the Total Direct Costs (TDC) cost base applies.